CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 <img align="right" src="https://github.com/CabbageCrow/HandyUpgrades/blob/master/img/Logo/Handy_Upgrades_Logo.png">

 # Handy Upgrades - Mod
-A Mod for Slime Rancher, which adds handy Upgrades.
+A Mod for Slime Rancher, which adds "Handy Upgrades".
 They shall make ranching easier and quicker.
+Another term would be "Quality of Life" (QOL).
 Only active in the game modes **Classic** and **Casual**!

 ## List of features